ahmedbilaldev12-stack/ai-workflow-automation-n8n/README.md

-# ai-workflow-automation-n8n
+# AI Workflow Automation with n8n

-AI workflow automation systems using n8n integrated with APIs and AI services.
+This repository demonstrates how AI powered workflow automation can be implemented using n8n and modern API integrations.

+## Features

+AI powered automation workflows
+Integration with APIs and external platforms
+Automated decision making processes
+Workflow orchestration using n8n

+## Use Cases

+Business process automation
+AI driven workflows
+Data processing pipelines
+Automation of repetitive tasks